Abhyankar valuations, Pr\"ufer-Manis valuations, and perfectoid Tate algebras

 Now, the statement of Theorem \ref{Main theorem, introduction} reduces by tilting to the the case when $K$ is of characteristic $p$.
 In this case, we show that every quotient field $L$ of the perfectoid Tate algebra $T_{n, K}^{\perfd}$ which is a counterexample to the classical Nullstellensatz for $T_{n, K}^{\perfd}$ (i.e., $L$ is not a finite extension of $K$) gives rise to a topologically simple continuous rank-$1$ valuation $v$ on a positive-dimensional affinoid algebra $A$ in the sense of Tate, namely, the restriction of the absolute value of $L$ to the image of $T_{n, K}\subseteq T_{n, K}^{\perfd}$ inside $L$.
-Choosing a Noether normalization and using the fact that the Abhyankar valuations on $T_{d, K}$ are precisely the Gauss norms, we show that the quotient field $L$ is a semi-immediate extension of $K_{r_{1},\dots, r_{l}}^{\perfd}$ for if and only if the valuation $v$ is not Abhyankar.
-The statement of Theorem \ref{Main theorem, introduction} then follows from the following valuation-theoretic result. \begin{thm} [Theorem \ref{Topologically simple rules out Abhyankar}] Let \(A\) be an affinoid algebra in the sense of Tate (i.e. a strictly affinoid algebra in the sense of Berkovich) which is not a field.
+Choosing a Noether normalization we use a description of topologically simple valuations on $T_{d, K}$ (and, more precisely, the fact that a topologically simple valuation on $T_{d, K}$ is not Abhyankar) to show that the quotient field $L$ is a semi-immediate extension of $K_{r_{1},\dots, r_{l}}^{\perfd}$ for which settles the main assertion of Theorem \ref{Main theorem, introduction}.
+Moreover, the statement on the irrationality of at least one of the radii $r_{i}$ (for arbitrary ground fields $K$) follows from the following valuation-theoretic result. \begin{thm} [Theorem \ref{Topologically simple rules out Abhyankar}] Let \(A\) be an affinoid algebra in the sense of Tate (i.e. a strictly affinoid algebra in the sense of Berkovich) which is not a field.